Long-Term Control Plan (LTCP)

 Project 9 will consist of the construction of a new chemical feed building at the Waste Water Treatment Plant.
 This final part of the LTCP is scheduled to begin alongside Projects 7 and 8.

-New sewer interceptor from CSO 015 to CSO 003- This project includes the installation of a 60” sewer interceptor from Market and First Streets to State and Lafontaine.
+New sewer interceptor from CSO 015 to CSO 003- This project includes the installation of a 60” sewer interceptor underneath Lafontaine Street (State to Tipton), Tipton Street (Lafontaine to Division) and Division Street (Tipton to Canfield).

 New sewer interceptor from CSO 003 to WWTP – This project includes the installation of a 72” sewer interceptor from State and Lafontaine along the railroad to the Waste Water Treatment Plant.